 – The price

 – A very limited pre-owned market.
-As many of you know, I don't mind pre-owned items and like to browse resale markets.
+I don’t mind pre-owned items and like to browse resale markets.

 – Their most popular bag, the St. Louis shopping tote, seemed impractical for me.

-Alas, for years I admired these colorful bags from afar, and pointed them out with interest every time I saw one on a stranger (this happens maybe twice a year).
+Alas, for years I admired these colorful bags from afar, and pointed them out with interest every time I saw one on a stranger (this happens maybe twice a year here in Boston).
 When Nick surprised me with this blue St Louis PM tote last month, my heart skipped a beat.

 During our trip to Barneys to return the St. Louis, I caught sight of a very polished woman with a red Goyard tote on her arm.
 I had never seen this style before.
 It looked smaller in size than the St. Louis PM, had a structured frame, AND a zipper.
 What could this be?
 Turns out it was a relatively newer style – the Marquises tote.
 And even better?
 This lady had just returned her black on black one.

 The SA pulled this tote out from behind the counter, and I just loved it.
-After asking if it'd be ok, I unloaded all of my junk from my Longchamp tote into this purse, and carried it around the store in a test run.
-At $1560 it'd be a splurge (50% more than the St. Louis), but it would be something I'd carry every day.
+After asking if it’d be ok, I unloaded all of my junk from my Longchamp tote into this purse, and carried it around the store in a test run.
+At $1560, it was about 50% more than the St. Louis.
 The Marquises is still light like the St. Louis, but felt sturdier, and bodes features I need like a zip closure, structured base, and metal feet.
 I felt the overall look was strikingly clean and classic, with over a century of embedded history.